-(1) The material properties for steels and other construction products and the geometrical data to be used for design should be those specified in the relevant EN and EN ISO product standards, or according to a transparent and reproducible assessment that complies with all the requirements of a European Assessment Document (EAD) or European Technical Approval (ETA), unless otherwise indicated in EN 1993-1-1, see 5.
+(1) The material properties for steels and other construction products and the geometrical data to be used for design should be those specified in the relevant EN and EN ISO product standards, or according to a transparent and reproducible assessment that complies with all the requirements of a European Assessment Document (EAD) or European Technical Approval (ETA), unless otherwise indicated in EN 1993-1-1, see Clause 5.

 (2) The nominal values of material properties should be adopted as characteristic values in design calculations.